 Ferry Stockholm – Turku, Helsinki – Tallinn, Tallinn – Stockholm

-Private walking sightseeing tours in Stockholm, Turku and Tallinn
+Private walking guided tours in Stockholm, Turku, Helsinki and Tallinn

 Private harbour transfers as per tour program

-Hotel accommodation in centrally located 4* hotels in Turku and Helsinki
+Hotel accommodation in centrally located 4* hotels in Turku, Helsinki and Tallinn

 Travel by train from Turku to Helsinki